 Skin Type: AGEING

 Characterised by: Fine lines, wrinkles and sagging skin.

 Routine: To prevent ageing skin you need to protect it from the ageing effects of the sun and moisturise daily to keep it healthy and hydrated.
 Invest in a moisturiser containing a built-in sunscreen and you’ll do both at once.
 Cutting down on the sugary foods will help too because sugar is known to weaken collagen and elastin - the two most important skin-strengtheners.

-Use: Anthony Logistics Facial Moisturiser SPF 15 - a lightweight daily moisturiser with an invisible UV filter to guard against sun damage.
+Use: Recipe For Men SPF 15 Facial Moisturiser - a lightweight daily moisturiser with an invisible UV filter to guard against sun damage.